DESTRealm/optionally/README.md

 Optionally is an Optimist- (NodeJS) like API and getopt wrapper for PHP.
-Although Optionally isn't a direct decendent of Optimist for reasons mostly related to quirks in both PHP and its author, it does adhere to many of the same principles first introduced in popular usage by Optimist for handling command line arguments.
+Although Optionally isn't a direct decendent of Optimist for reasons mostly related to quirks in both its author and in PHP, it does adhere to many of the same principles first introduced in popular usage by Optimist for handling command line arguments.